The “new year, new you” mantra only works if you actually do something differently.

 With its deliciously nutty flavour, it’s little surprise that Kamut (otherwise known as ‘khorasan wheat’ or ‘Pharaoh grain’) has still found its way onto dinner tables even after two millennia.
 The ancient grain is not only an excellent source of dietary fibre and protein (one cup provides 22 percent of the recommended daily allowance for adults), but also has essential minerals like selenium, manganese, and magnesium to fight free radical damage.
 Kamut can be substituted for wheat flour in baked goods, cooked in a broth, or added to cereals and grain bars.

 You would’ve come across these golden berries as garnishes on cakes, but this tangy, yellow berry is more than just a pretty face.
 The fruit — native to the Andes — is chockfull of vitamins and carotenoids, which are potent antioxidants that help to prevent or slow down damage to your cells.
 Besides anti-inflammatory and anti-cancer effects, the berry has also been credited with protective effects on the liver, lungs, and eyes.
-Therefore making it on the list of our superfoods for 2021 and beyond.

 This story first appeared on Lifestyle Asia Singapore